SalomePlatform/adao/doc/en/using.rst

 The execution can also be done using a shell script, as described in the section :ref:`section_advanced`.

-.. [#] For more information on EFICAS, see the *EFICAS module* available in SALOME platform.
+.. [#] For more information on EFICAS, see the *EFICAS module* and its integrated help available from the main menu *Help* of the SALOME platform.

 .. [#] The use of physical simulation code in the data assimilation elementary operators is illustrated or described in the following main parts.

-.. [#] For more information on YACS, see the *YACS module User's Guide* available in the main "*Help*" menu of SALOME platform.
+.. [#] For more information on YACS, see the *YACS module* and its integrated help available from the main menu *Help* of the SALOME platform.

 .. [#] This intermediary python file can also be used as described in the section :ref:`section_advanced`.